mjl-/vmgo/README.md

 signals.
 Most remaining system calls.

+## using

+First build the toolchain on any platform that is not openbsd.
+Then you can cross-compile to GOOS=openbsd.
+Resulting binaries have limited syscall access, no file access and networking based on netstack.

 ## changes

 (this list is probably incomplete)

+	- file system-related syscalls typically return errors. os.Open() only works on files that were added with the new os.AddFile(path, data), for adding /etc/resolv.conf, /etc/ssl/cert.pem, etc.  os.PrintOpen(bool) toggles printing opens, for debugging.
+	- net is replaced with a (WIP) netstack-backed version that uses the tun/tap device on fd 3. network-related syscalls return errors.
 	- many "syscall" functions return ENOTSUP
-	- file system-related syscalls typically return errors. os.Open() only works on files that were added with the new os.AddFile(path, data), for adding /etc/resolv.conf, /etc/ssl/cert.pem, etc.  os.PrintOpen(bool) toggles printing opens, for debugging.
-	- network-related syscalls return errors. net is replaced with a (WIP) netstack-backed version that uses the tun/tap device on fd 3.
 	- during runtime init, we pledge to "stdio unveil" and unveil nothing.
 	- getentropy() is used during runtime init, not /dev/urandom (crypto/rand already uses getentropy)
 	- no cgo, probably necessary anyway, but also gets rid of one more variable.